gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 As you probably noted before none of our memes are synchronized.
 That's where the AWS S3 service comes in.

 ## End of Lab 4 ##
+Run this command to update the scoring server: `/.checkScore.sh`.

 Once you have two Instances, both connected to the same Load Balancer and DynamoDB, you may continue to the next lab. ([Next lab](../Lab%205%20-%20S3))

 ### More info ###